lzxindustries/lzxmodular/docs/source/index.rst

 A collection of EuroRack modules for *analog video synthesis* and *image processing*.

-Looking for legacy product docs?
-Check our GitHub repository at https://github.com/lzxindustries/lzxdocs Looking for firmware binaries?
-Check our GitHub repository at https://github.com/lzxindustries/firmware
+*Looking for legacy product docs?*
+Visit our GitHub repository at https://github.com/lzxindustries/lzxdocs and our user community at https://community.lzxindustries.net

+*Looking for firmware binaries?*
+Visit our GitHub repository at https://github.com/lzxindustries/firmware

 .. image:: lzxart/Systems/StarterSystem84HP.jpg
     :width: 600